 - Ian Martin representatives (on a need-to-know basis).

-- External stakeholders (E.g. Clients) will see aggregated data sets, not specific data points tied to a person’s identity.
+- External stakeholders (E.g. Clients) will most often see aggregated data sets, not specific data points tied to a person’s identity.
 For example, if you were to state you were to identify as someone with a learning disability, your identity will not be tied to this point of identification.
 We would simply share your point of identification as part of a larger data set.
 Stating something like, “230 out of 1000 applicants have stated they have a learning disability.”

 Will my data be used to engage in discriminatory hiring practices?